 As this issue comes to a close that potential rift, I spoke about earlier certainly comes home to roost as the Trinity’ secret Sanctuary and its recent downfall become public domain in the form of an article written by none other than Lois Lane.
 The tension between Clark, Diana and Bruce is palpable.
 Just who is feeding the Daily Planet’ star reporter these seemingly impossible to find ‘confessions’?
 And the tension it caused, could that be the desired effect or an added bonus?

-The artwork in this issue by Clay Mann really is on another level.
+The artwork in Heroes In Crisis #4 by Clay Mann really is on another level.
 The confrontation between Harley and Batgirl is full of heart and expression which is a feat unto itself as it was told predominantly through the characters hands and the way they interact with each other.
 Every page in this issue is glorious, nobody draws Lois quite like Clay Mann in my humble opinion.
 The addition of the Sanctuary ‘confessionals’ peppered throughout this issue feature wonderful insight into what our heroes truly go through and how it effects them moving forward.
 Writer Tom King really has a wonderful understanding of how to showcase the idea of dissecting and analysing Human Psychology within the superhero community.
 The human traits and emotions found within these pages are real and authentic and can be found in every walk of life.
 Exploring the psyche of our beloved heroes is no easy feat, but Tom King makes it look so easy and of course entertaining which of course is crucial.